AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/security-tab.md

 ## [!UICONTROL API - forgot password, create account by Countries and IP address]

 The **[!UICONTROL API - forgot password, create account by Countries and IP address]** frame shows the number of accounts created and requests to reset a forgotten password across a selected timeframe.
-It is faceted to show the IP address, URL accessed and country of origin of the request as well.
+It is faceted to show the IP address, URL accessed, and country of origin of the request as well.
 This frame is focused on the count of IP.
 ![api-forgot-countries-ip](../../assets/tools/observation-for-adobe-commerce/api-forgot-countries-ip.jpeg)

 ## [!UICONTROL Guest cart activities by IP]